aamanlamba/sfquickstarts/site/sfguides/src/a-comprehensive-guide-to-ingesting-data-into-snowflake/a-comprehensive-guide-to-ingesting-data-into-snowflake.md

 Most of the ingest patterns we will go through in this guide will actually outperform the faker library so it is best to run the data generation once and reuse that generated data in the different ingest patterns.

-Create a director on your computer for this project and add a file called data_generator.py.
+Create a directory on your computer for this project and add a file called data_generator.py.
 This code will take the number of tickets to create as an arg and output the json data with one lift ticket (record) per line.
 The rest of the files in this guide can be put in this same directory.

 ```python
 import sys